guckykv/freeathome-go-tools/cmd/fahinflux/README.md

 a websocket connection to the SysAP and runs forever (till you kill it).

 If you only want to read and write the state once to influx, use option `-n`.
-Than the command will read in the whole configuration, write the data to influxDB and then quits.
+Then the command will read in the whole configuration, write the data to influxDB and then quits.

+If you want use fahinflux as debugging tool to see, what changes are happening in your free@home network, start the program with the `-d` option.
+This disables the InfluxDB part and only print outs all changes it reads from the websocket connection.

 ### Output Control